Finding the best manga to read can be confusing. After all, there are so many of them!

 Naruto is set in the world of ninjas and follows the story of Uzumaki Naruto, a young aspiring ninja, who is determined to become a Hokage (basically a leader) of his village to get acknowledged and accepted by others.

 I’m the biggest Naruto fangirl you can find.
 This series literally made me less depressed, among other benefits.
 I grew up with it.
 It made me stronger.
 Heck, even the name of my blog is from Naruto.
 What Naruto does differently than any other anime/manga is how it manages to evoke emotions & make you sympathize with the characters, both villains and good ninjas.
 I have never cried so much during any other anime/manga.
 You will certainly find yourself cheering for Naruto (and other characters).
 It also boosts your motivation to the maximum level and convinces you to believe in yourself.
 However, Naruto is a generic shounen with a typical underdog story and a silly protagonist.
-If you don’t like those, steer clear of it.
+If you don’t like those, steer clear of them.

 Berserk is a Japanese manga series by Kentaro Miura.